The only reason for mastering technique is to make sure the body does not prevent the soul from expressing itself.” -La Meri

 - Las Vegas & Denver Fusion Exchanges: 2013, 2014

 Jump start your dance learning, or refresh a forgotten skill!
-Private or semi-private lessons are available weekdays and evenings.
+Private or semi-private lessons are available in different cities as I travel through.

 Besides the genres listed above, I regularly teach privates and small group lessons for:

 I believe that teaching movement is a whole body/mind/cultural experience.
 All dance involves the physical experience of the movement, a cognitive understanding of the principles behind the movement, and the cultural experience of relating to not only the people who are moving with you, but the history of where the movement has come from.

 I believe dance classes can be fun, interactive, and interesting.
 I like to get people moving right away, as well as create group discussions and activities that allow students to grow as movers, thinkers, and expressive collaborators.

 I believe there are many ways to reach my students.
 During explanations, I try to use both colorful imagery and technical anatomical jargon.
 I use visual examples, concrete tactile props, and lots of physical contact.